 The book is super easy to read, broken down into bite sized morsels of about two pages per issue.
 Don’t worry if like me, you’re picking it up mid-way through the year.
 You can simply flip to the section you could use some help with.
 Though I encourage you to read the whole thing.

 There’s a lot of guilt in modern day parenting (at least there is for me), and Parenting Power cuts through the negative noise in our heads by offering real life solutions for keeping calm and reacting purposefully even you feel overwhelmed.
 Best is how they identify those issues that are hard to discuss with others, much less admit to ourselves.
 I’m talking about liking one child more than the other and making your adult friendships work when they don’t parent like you do.
 Been there!

-You can purchase A Year of Intentional Parenting on that link, or find it at many local bookstores.
+You can purchase A Year of Intentional Parenting on Parenting Power’s site, or find it at many local bookstores.
 If possible, pick it up before spring break.
 There’s a whole section on survival tactics including planning tech time and what to do if you’re not going on vacation.

 Raise the Bar

 As much as I love this book, I’m still a fan of getting together with other like minded parents and learning from each other.
 Parenting Power facilitates this through a number of courses they offer each month.
 Most are e-courses that range in topics from self-esteem to demystifying toddlers and pre-schoolers.
 I got a group of gals together and meet on a weekly basis to go through Parenting with a Plan.
 Truly, the best money I ever spent.
 It’s changed the way I parent and I bet it will for you, too.